timothycdc/learning-MapReduce/README.md

 # learning-MapReduce
 Going through the basic paradigms of MapReduce.
-For this example, we are creating a word count tally of a text file.
+This example is a word count tally of a text file.

 I've written a basic mapper and reducer in Python.